Yongding, Longyan: History

 Yongding County was established in the 14th year of Chenghua (AD 1478) in the Ming dynasty.
 It was originally part of Shanghang County.
 The governor of Fujian province proposed to separate this south-eastern part of the Shanghang County to form a new county and name it Yongding, literally meaning peaceful forever, after suppressing a riot in that particular region.

 On December 13, 2014, the Fujian government passed a law converting Yongding from a county to a district.
 The law came into effect on February 9, 2015.

 In March 2015, Hugang was upgraded from a township to a town, and Fengcheng Subdistrict was upgraded from a town to a subdistrict.

 Geography

 Located in the southwest of Fujian province, Yongding District is situated on the Fujian-Guangdong border.
 Yongding District is bordered by Nanjing County in Zhangzhou to the east, Pinghe County in Zhangzhou to the southeast, Dabu County and Meixian District of Meizhou, Guangdong to the southwest, Shanghang County to the northwest, and Xinluo District to the northeast.
-Both Dabu and Shanghang are Hakka-speaking counties; Longyan Centre, Nanjing and Pinghe are predominantly Minnan-speaking.
+Both Dabu and Shanghang are Hakka-speaking counties; Longyan city centre (aka Xinluo District), Nanjing and Pinghe are predominantly Minnan-speaking.

 Yongding District is 2223 km2 in area.
 Like other counties of Fujian province, Yongding is 80% hills and mountains, 10% water or rivers, and 10% fields.
 Two major rivers run through the district: Yongding River (永定河) and Xiayang Creek (下洋溪).
 Both are tributaries of the Ting River (汀江, the name by which it is known in Fujian territory) or Han River (韩江, the name by which it is known in Guangdong province).